|New York Statues|

 St. James, NY

-This four foot tall Egyptian Guardian statue has been in front of the Mr. Falafel restaurant since at least 1990.
-The statue was modeled after the pair of statues that guarded King Tut's tomb. [map]
+This four-foot-tall Egyptian Guardian statue had been in front of the Mr. Falafel restaurant since at least 1990.
+The statue was modeled after the pair of statues that guarded King Tut's tomb.
+By 2021, there was a Mexican restaurant here and the statue was gone.

 This Fisherman is located at Jordan's Lobster Dock.
 Jordan's was established in Manhattan in 1938.
 This location opened in the mid-1980s.
 This statue has been here since at least 2007. [map]

-This 10 foot tall Sphinx was originally installed around 1911 in front of the Anchorage Inn in Blue Point, NY.
+This 10-foot-tall Sphinx was originally installed around 1911 in front of the Anchorage Inn in Blue Point, NY.
 The Inn was destroyed by fire in 1928 and the Sphinx deteriorated over the years.
 It was moved here to the Fontana Cement Co. in 1974.
 It was then restored in 1981.
-For more, see these websites: 1 and 2. [map]
+For more, see this website. [map]

 Winnie the Witch stands behind Wick's Farm & Garden.
-She is 30' tall and has been here since 1976.
+She is 30 feet tall and has been here since 1976.
 There were at least three previously versions of her.
 She was built from wood, scrap metal, and weather-resistant canvas.
-There was once a fence around Winnie with some funny graves and a small pond to throw coins in to make wishes. [map]
+There was once a fence around Winnie with some funny graves and a small pond to throw coins in to make wishes.
+These photos are from 2007.
+The business has been closed since around 2018 and the Witch is now in very bad shape. [map]

 |Vidler on the Roof